 Alcohol is linked to higher risks of breast cancer for females.
 Women who are in their menopausal years may not give much thought to one alcoholic drink per day.
 However having 2 or more drinks in a day has been known to raise the risk of developing breast cancer by 20-30%.

 Regular exercise is one of the most naturally effective breast cancer prevention techniques you can employ.
 Exercise will also keep your bones and muscles strong and limber throughout menopause and beyond.

 You should be enjoying some form of aerobic activity such as walking, running or stair stepping for at least a half hour each day.

 Fatty diets are associated with increased risks of developing breast cancer.
 You need to pay close attention to both the number and the kinds of fats that you are consuming with your meals.

 Limit those Omega 6 fatty acids that are found in safflower or cottonseed oil.
 Also avoid eating foods that have high levels of trans fats or saturated fats.

 Increase the amount of Omega 3 fatty acids that are in your daily diet.
 These healthy, essential fats are found in wild cold water, oily fish.
 Tuna, Sardines, Lake Trout, Herring, Salmon and Mackerel are tasty and they are also good for your health.

 If you add monounsaturated oils to your meals you will be able to boost your intake of foods that contain known anti-cancer agents.
-Canola oil and avocados are good examples of breast cancer prevention food sources.
+Avocados are good examples of breast cancer prevention food sources.